Skip to main content

 follow_up_chain

 Schedule a follow-up reminder that continues the current chain.
-Used by reminders with max_chain to create self-continuing check-in sequences.
+Used by reminders with max-chain to create self-continuing check-in sequences.

 ParameterTypeRequiredDefaultDescription